-The Louisiana Pollution Discharge Elimination System (LPDES) Permit was renewed by LDEQ on October 1, 2014, with an expiration October 1, 2019, and covers the entire Brame Energy Center.
 The permit is required for discharges of wastewater and stormwater to surface waters.
 The permit establishes monitoring, reporting, and recordkeeping requirements, as well as limitations on emissions.
 The permitted discharge points, all of which are not exclusively used for Rodemacher Unit 2 effluent, are: